-There is no one in my life who tells me they love me more frequently than my four-year-old son.
+My four-year-old son is the most sensitive child I know.
+Thanks to his sensitivity, he is affectionate, kind-hearted and earnest.
+There is no in my life who tells me they love me more frequently than him.

 In that instant, his kindness melts me.
 The grind of my never-ending to-do list is lessened.
 And all of the particularly difficult parts of being a work from home parent momentarily slip away.

 But it’s not just his words that are heartfelt.

 Throughout the day, it’s pretty common for his hand to unexpectedly slide into mine.
 He’ll give it a squeeze.
 And then carry on his way crashing toy cars or telling his Paw Patrol pups, “Ryder needs us!”
 When I find a moment to sit down and eat my lunch or try to nurse the baby, he’ll crawl into my lap because he craves closeness.

 The depth of his sensitivity is part of him that I truly cherish.
 But it also leaves me feeling immensely vulnerable.

 As deeply as he feels love, he feels other emotions.

 When he’s excited, he’s practically swinging from the rafters.
 When he’s happy, he’s shrill and elated.
 And when he’s sad, he’s crestfallen.
 But it’s his anger that makes me feel like I’m up the proverbial creek without a paddle.

 [Related reading: Effective Strategies to Calm an Angry Child]